 The application process is the same as the turkey onesie- short presses, avoid seams for even pressure, and peel hot.

 One thing to note is that this bib has a short looped terry cloth texture that shows through the EasyWeed Electric, but that’s normal and will occur with textured fabrics and thin heat transfer vinyls.

 In 7 colors and just 4 presses, this lil’ guy was ready to go!

 If you like these turkeys, please pin the image below!

 This year I’m thankful for Siser heat transfer vinyl!
-What color are you most thankful for that we released in 2017?
-Let me know in the comments below 🙂
+What color from our lineup are you most thankful for?
+Let us know in the comments below :)